bfosso/SDATA_bio_Desc/README.md

   * [**SRA toolkit**](https://github.com/ncbi/sra-tools) is a suite of tools allowing to access the INSDC content.

 ### Required data files
-The reference data required by MetaShot are available and widely described in its *github* repository.
+The link to the MetaShot reference is available its *github* repository, where it is also available a description of the required configurations.
+*Please note that the download and configuration of MetaShot reference data is required only in case you want to reproduce the whole pipeline.*
 It also contains the **human genome assembly hg19**.
 In order to build the *hg19* **bowtie2** indexes, type the following line:
 ```
 bowtie2-build /path/to/MetaShot_reference_data/Homo_sapiens/hg19.fa.gz hg19